opendatalab/DocLayout-YOLO/README.md

 ### 2. Prediction

-You can perform predictions using either a script or the SDK:
+You can make predictions using either a script or the SDK:

 - **Script**